AdobeDocs/genstudio.en/help/user-guide/concepts.md

 ## Generative AI technology

-GenStudio leverages every aspect of its functionality, including [!DNL Create], [!DNL Activation], [!DNL Content], and [!DNL References], to drive the process and output of content generation.
-As you "train" GenStudio with your organization's branding, customer personas, product descriptions, ratings of generated content, and more, the content it creates becomes increasingly aligned with your brand identity.
+GenStudio harnesses the power of its [!DNL Create], [!DNL Activation], [!DNL Content], and [!DNL References] functionalities to drive the content creation process and ensure high-quality content generation.

-With each use, GenStudio's generative AI technology improves over time, consistently delivering more effective results.
+By using GenStudio to create content that aligns with your brand, you effectively train the platform's generative capabilities on your organization's branding, customer personas, product descriptions, and ratings of generated content.
+This iterative process results in increasingly accurate and brand-aligned content that resonates with your target audience.